-This standards-based place value unit focuses on the Common Core math standards 2.NBT.1.
+This 2.NBT.1 3-Digit Numbers and Place Value unit focuses on the Common Core math standards 2.NBT.1.
 This asks students to identify the the value of each digit in a 3-digit number and understand that hundreds, tens, and ones make up a 3-digit number.
 There are daily lesson plans, whole group activities, partner practice activities, MATH group centers, exit slips, and assessments.

 What’s included in the 3 daily lesson plans:

 - MATH group: Math writing, Apply new skills, Teacher time, Hands-on math (Teacher time is differentiated learning opportunities for remediation, on-level, and enrichment.)

 –Day 3- Place Value and 3-Digit Numbers

 Understand that the three digits of a three-digit number represent amounts of hundreds, tens, and ones; e.g., 706 equals 7 hundreds, 0 tens, and 6 ones.
 Understand the following as special cases: